Chalet Candleholders

 The candleholders are found with a variety of markings – the etched “Chalet Canada” signature, the etched “FASCINATION PAR C.M” signature, the hang tag from the ” Canadiana Cranberry” line, the small gold foil “Lead Crystal” sticker that is often seen on ”Canadian Heritage Glass” pieces and the N.C.
 Cameron and Sons and the Chalet/Riekes Crisa labels.

-As with the majority of Chalet forms, especially the rare and scarce, we have limited information about these pieces.
+As with the majority of Chalet forms, especially the rare and scarce forms like the Chalet candleholders, we have limited information about these pieces.
 However, we are fortunate to have a little more than usual!
 What do we know?
 We know that Chalet made candleholders from 1962 onward as 2 sommerso styles are featured in the 1962 Chalet Artistic Glass “Items Available” sales brochure.
 In addition, other styles were production pieces and appear in distributor catalogs and later Chalet sales brochures.
 Lastly, we now know that they were part of the Chalet product offered by the Bay.

 The 1962 sales brochure.